JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 of a relatively opaque and historiucallty contextual oprg
 ---

+TOMER Meridian:

+says "one way" is soroban 0x/uniswap v4 protocols (for more granuality)

+personal analysis of 0x[^capture] question of v4 just being due to the limits of slower chains without OBs
+[^capture]: _See_ [comparative analysis](https://blocktransfer.com/.well-known/thesis.pdf#page=15) in PREV S 2.

+"another option" is "people like Garand" with SPEEDEX or SPEEDEX-like "liquidity aggregators" with parallization and concurrent trade ex trting to "prevent liquidity fragmentation and arbitrage" [Garand (SDF)](https://discord.com/channels/761985725453303838/1302004423483981924/1306427216699068496)

 but we don't need to pick and chose given the SPEEDEX advanceemnmts highlighted by recent community discussion.